sam83biswas/Unity_Talk/README.md

 **Technology Stack**

-    ASP.NET MVC 4.7 Framework: For building the overall structure of the application.
+    a)ASP.NET MVC 4.7 Framework: For building the overall structure of the application.

-    C# Language: For backend logic and functionality.
+    b)C# Language: For backend logic and functionality.

-    SQL Server Management Studio 2019: For data storage and management, ensuring data persistence.
+    c)SQL Server Management Studio 2019: For data storage and management, ensuring data persistence.

-    SignalR & WebSocket: To enable real-time chat communication.
+    d)SignalR & WebSocket: To enable real-time chat communication.

-    HTML, CSS, JavaScript: For the front-end UI, including a responsive design.
+    e)HTML, CSS, JavaScript: For the front-end UI, including a responsive design.

-    CSHTML: Used to create interactive and dynamic front-end elements.
+    f)CSHTML: Used to create interactive and dynamic front-end elements.

-    API Integration: Used for the virtual meeting feature.
+    g)API Integration: Used for the virtual meeting feature.

 **How to Run the Project**

-    Clone the repository from GitHub.
+    1.Clone the repository from GitHub.

-    Open the project in Visual Studio.
+    2.Open the project in Visual Studio.

-    Restore NuGet packages.
+    3.Restore NuGet packages.

-    Set up the SQL Server database.
+    4.Set up the SQL Server database.

-    Run the application.
+    5.Run the application.